|Website URL : http://www.molevalley.gov.uk/index.cfm?articleid=17940|

 A petition containing at least 50 signatures may ask for a senior MVDC officer to give evidence at a meeting of the Scrutiny Committee about something for which the officer is responsible as part of their job.
 For example, your petition may ask a senior officer to explain progress on an issue, or to explain the advice given to elected members to enable them to make a particular decision.

 If your petition requests such action, the relevant senior officer will give evidence at a public meeting of MVDC's Scrutiny Committee.
-The senior officers that can be called to give evidence are the Chief Executive, Directors and Corporate Heads of Service.
+The senior officers that can be called to give evidence are the Chief Cabinet, Directors and Corporate Heads of Service.
 Petitions requesting a senior officer to give evidence to the Scrutiny Committee are excluded if the grounds for such a request relate to an individual's private life, personal circumstances or character.

 You should be aware that the Scrutiny Committee may decide that it would be more appropriate for another officer to give evidence instead of any officer named in the petition - for instance if the named officer has changed jobs.